NNPDF/yadism/docs/source/overview/tutorials/tutorials.rst

 =========

 The following tutorials provide a brief introduction on some of the main features of `yadism`.
-These tutorials have four main objectives, namely to introduce the user on how to:
+These tutorials show how to:

-* prepare the observable and theory cards required for any yadism computationcompute
+* prepare the observable and theory cards required for any yadism computation
-* compute observables by convoluting yadism predictions to PDFs (Parton Distribution Functions)
+* compute observables by convoluting yadism predictions to |PDF|
 * tabulate the yadism predictions into fast-interpolation grids for later use

 .. toctree::